5 Things You Didn’t Know About Norfolk

-We have a number of holiday parks around the country, so we get to see some of the most fantastic English countryside and areas of natural beauty.
+We have many holiday parks around the country.
+So we get to see some of the most fantastic English countryside and areas of natural beauty.
 One of these areas is the county of Norfolk where you’ll find our Tydd St Giles park.
 So, if you choose to visit this picturesque park, you may want to explore the local area of Norfolk, but how much do you know about this county?
-We’ve put together a list of things you probably didn’t know about this beautiful area.
+We’ve put together a list of facts about Norfolk.

 Norfolk has Nearly 100 Miles of Coast

 Due to its position, Norfolk has nearly 100 miles of coast so it is home to some fantastic beaches that go on for miles.
-Hunstanton is one of the resorts on the coastline and is the only east coast resort which actually faces west, looking towards Lincolnshire.
+Hunstanton is one of the resorts on the coastline.
+It is the only east coast resort which actually faces west, looking towards Lincolnshire.

 Norfolk was Once Home to a Giant

 Robert Hales was born in Great Yarmouth in 1813 and grew to the grand height of 7ft 8in.
 Hales was known as the ‘Norfolk giant’ and even went on to tour with the showman P.T.
 Barnum, the subject of the hit film ‘The Greatest Showman’.
 Hales is now buried in West Somerton churchyard.

 Norfolk was the Location of the Earliest British Settlement